 It is not only terrestrial mammals that can hunt in groups—Dolphins herd fish near the shore before splashing them out of the water.
 Gray whales use bubble-net feeding to trap large amounts of fish.
 They work in groups to create a circle of bubbles, which traps the fish in the middle.
-The bubble net confuses the fish, which then swim to the surface.
+The bubble net confuses the fish, which then swims to the surface.
 The whales will then catch them all in their mouth.

 In the Sonora desert, groups of Harris Hawks will work together to hunt rabbits and cottontails.
-One bird will stay on a tree, while another will fly down to catch its prey.
+One bird stays on a tree, while another flies to catch its prey.
 If it escapes, the hawk on the tree will fly down to try to see it.

 Animals that are bulk feeders use many different methods to catch their prey.
 These include stalking and chasing their prey.